Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    that the clients need to playback the presentation,
    as changing or complementing the media presentation
    will be difficult.
 This second workflow is supported
-   in profile 2 DASH and HLS ingest.
+   in interface referred to as DASH and HLS ingest.
    This specification  provides a push based ingest for these protocols.

   <pre>